SharePoint/sp-dev-docs/docs/declarative-customization/site-design-overview.md

 4. The Azure function runs your custom script, such as the PnP provisioning engine, to apply your custom configurations.

-For a step-by-step tutorial about how to configure your own Microsoft Flow with PnP provisioning, see [Build a complete site design using the PnP provisioning engine](site-design-pnp-provisioning.md).
+For a step-by-step tutorial about how to configure your own Power Automate flow with PnP provisioning, see [Build a complete site design using the PnP provisioning engine](site-design-pnp-provisioning.md).

 ## Scoping